 In addition to improving characteristically Asian features, Dr. Chow can perform nose surgery to correct many other concerns including humps in the nasal bridge, crooked noses, and breathing problems caused by a deviated septum.
 In each case, his goal is to produce an aesthetically pleasing nose, free of structural defects.

-The cost of Asian rhinoplasty depends on the complexity of the procedure.
+The cost of Asian rhinoplasty in the Bay Area depends on the complexity of the procedure.
 Closed rhinoplasty is generally the least complex and therefore the most affordable.
 Open rhinoplasty is slightly more expensive because it often requires more extensive correction and more complicated surgical techniques than closed rhinoplasty.
 Revision rhinoplasty is the most expensive, especially if significant repair is needed.

 The challenge of an Asian rhinoplasty is that it often involves augmenting the nose (with a graft or implant) instead of reducing its size, which can add to the complexity of the surgery as well as the expense.
 Patients should carefully weigh the risks and benefits of Asian rhinoplasty and set realistic goals before undergoing a procedure.
 During your consultation, Dr. Chow will carefully explain all of your treatment options so that you are comfortable with the price of your surgical care.
 He is committed to fulfilling the needs of his patients at an appropriate cost.

 Patients normally experience minor, temporary side effects after an Asian rhinoplasty procedure.
-In addition to pain and bruising, you may have postoperative swelling as well as increased skin sensitivity.
+In addition to minor discomfort and bruising under the eyes, you may have postoperative swelling as well as increased skin sensitivity.
 Some patients may lose their sense of smell in the weeks following surgery; nasal function usually returns as the nose heals.

 Although the majority of Asian rhinoplasty patients do not experience complications, be sure to discuss the risks with Dr. Chow so you are fully aware of all aspects of the procedure.
 There are some possible complications: